 Together, Rex and Clara retired from the film industry and established the Walking Box Ranch, which they named after Hollywood box cameras, the type the followed the Bells throughout their careers.
 The Walking Box brand can be found throughout the property, like on gates and imprinted in cement, so be sure to keep your eyes peeled when visiting.
 Considering they were some of the famous actors of their time, their home soon became the most famous ranch in the state of Nevada, attracting other Hollywood icons, otherwise known as their close friends.
 The Walking Box Ranch was an escape they all craved and could achieve, and the ranch soon became a regular hangout for Clark Gable and Carole Lombard (before her tragic 1942 demise, anyway), along with Errol Flynn, Lionel Barrymore, John Wayne and even Clint Eastwood in his early years.

-Rex and Clara lived out their days at their fortress, where they were perfectly content with cowboying for real, tending to elaborate rock and cactus gardens, and drinking in every minute of silence they had created for themselves in their “Desert Paradise.”
-Here, they raised two sons, Rex Jr. and George, and lived out the rest of their days at the Ranch.
+Rex and Clara lived at the Walking Box Ranch for many years, where they were perfectly content with cowboying for real, tending to elaborate rock and cactus gardens, and drinking in every minute of silence they had created for themselves in their “Desert Paradise.”
+Here, they raised two sons, Rex Jr. and George.

 VISITING THE WALKING BOX RANCH TODAY